 It is difficult to determine in all cases whether a Gardiner Hearing will impact on the consideration and reduction in sentencing.
-When a Gardiner Hearing is focused on aggravating facts or issues that could impact the length of a sentence where defence counsel is successful in challenging those facts or issues they will not be relied upon by the Judge.
+When a Gardiner Hearing is focused on aggravating facts or mitigating factors and issues that could impact the length of a sentence where defence counsel is successful in challenging those facts or issues they will not be relied upon by the Judge.
 However, a judge might believe that the Gardiner Hearing was frivolous and a waste of court resources and purposefully decide not to give an accused person consideration for pleading guilty.

 Frequent Asked Questions